Remote Study and Your Student Visa

 - I AM THINKING OF DEFERRING MY COURSE

-- If you are thinking of deferring your course, as you cannot study remotely, you’ll need to speak with your school to see if this is possible.
+- If you are thinking of deferring your course, you’ll need to speak with your school to see if this is possible.

 - If you have registered and started studying remotely, your School may agree that you can take temporary leave.
-Your visa will be curtailed (cut short, and no longer valid for UK entry).
-For information about your CAS, this page will be updated in due course.
+Your visa will be cancelled and no longer valid for UK entry.
+You will a new CAS when you are ready to resume your studies.

 - For all students who defer you will have a new course start date, need a new CAS from Admissions (firstname.lastname@example.org) and to make a new Student Visa application.
 The University does not refund these costs.

-- I PLAN TO STUDY REMOTELY.
+- MY SCHOOL HAS AGREED TO REMOTE STUDY.
 HOW WILL THIS AFFECT MY VISA?

 Our advice depends on what stage you have got to with your visa application, and when you intend to travel to the UK: